S. K. Ramachandra Rao: Work

 He first worked as a research assistant at the Indian Institute of Science and rose to become head of its department of Psychology.
 From 1954 to 1965, he was Professor of Psychology at the All India Institute of Mental Health (now NIMHANS).

 In 1962, while at NIMHANS, he wrote a book The Development of Psychological Thought in India.
 He also created an Indian version of the Thematic Apperception Test (TAT) cards and conducted experiments based on them.
 He was also instrumental in revising the syllabus that was taught at NIMHANS to include aspects of Indian philosophy that had influenced the study of psychology.

 He left NIMHANS in 1965, and worked as a visiting professor in various institutions in Bangalore, lecturing and teaching courses in psychology, indology, philosophy, social work and education.

 In later life, he divided his time between public speaking, writing and teaching students at home.

 Author

 His books deal primarily with Indian culture, philosophy, art, music, and literature.
 They are based on research he conducted on ancient Indian texts and rare manuscripts.

-He has also written a play in Sanskrit, a commentary in Pali on Visuddhimagga, a book by Buddhagosha.
+He has also written a play in Sanskrit, a commentary in Pali on Visuddhimagga, a book by Buddhaghosa.
 He has also written a treatise in Pali called Sumangala-gatha which was published in the journal The Light of the Dhamma.

 At the time of his death, he was working on a thirty-two volume project on the Rigveda in English.
 Volume sixteen was published two years after his death in 2007.